VS Code Desktop

 Troubleshooting

-If you are still having issues connecting to VS Code Desktop from Gitpod, try:
+If you are having issues connecting to VS Code Desktop from Gitpod, try to:

-1. Check if your VS Code Desktop application and Gitpod VS Code Desktop extension version are all using the latest version.
+1. Ensure both your VS Code Desktop application and Gitpod VS Code Desktop extension are up-to-date.

 Was this helpful?